ibm-cloud-docs/cli/reference/ibmcloud/env_var_cli.md

 ## IBMCLOUD_API_KEY=api_key_value
 {: #IBMCLOUD_API_KEY}

 Use the `ibmcloud login` command to authenticate by using an API key.
-The key can be specified directly as value or by referencing the name of the file that contains the key by using `@filename`.
+The key can be specified directly as a value or by referencing the name of the file that contains the key by using `@filename`.

 ## IBMCLOUD_CR_TOKEN=cr_token_value
 {: #IBMCLOUD_CR_TOKEN}

-The compute resource token used for login, which can either be a token string or a path to a `@file`.
+The compute resource token is used for login, which can either be a token string or a path to a `@file`.

 ## IBMCLOUD_CR_PROFILE=profile_value
 {: #IBMCLOUD_CR_PROFILE}